AbdullahBM/phpfpm-nginx-helloworld/README.md

 # phpfpm-nginx-helloworld on minikube
-This is a guide to running Nginx and PHP-FPM on Kubernetes.
+This is a guide to running Nginx and PHP-FPM on Kubernetes taken from @matthewpalmer.
 You’ll get an overview of each component in the environment, plus complete source code for running an application using PHP-FPM and Nginx on Kubernetes.
 This app is containerized and scaleable.
-It is also set to auto-scale.

 ###
 ## create simple hello world php app